Verbs are the engine of our writing. They excite, engage, and inspire.

 Verbs should be strong and active.
-Many writers end up accidentally hiding their verbs.
-This process (called nominalisation) turns verbs into nouns and adds a weak verb in their place.
+Yet many writers accidentally hide their verbs.
+This process (called nominalization) turns verbs into nouns and leaves a weak verb in their place.
 For example: "We will make an announcement," should read as "we will announce."
 It’s shorter and the verb is changed from the weak "make" to the much stronger "announce."

-ProWritingAid will highlight all the hidden verbs that you have used in your text so you can quickly find them and expose them.
+ProWritingAid will find hidden verbs in your text so you can quickly find them and reveal them in all their glory.
 Try our writing improvement software.

 Next improve your writing tip: Improve Your Writing Tip #3: Favor active verbs.